 A Biological Safety Cabinet (BSC) serves as the primary means to protect the laboratory worker and the surrounding environment from pathogens.
 All exhaust air is HEPA-filtered as it exits the biosafety cabinet, removing harmful bacteria and viruses.
 BSCs are designed to provide personnel, environmental and product protection when appropriate practices and procedures are followed.

+The Institutional Biosafety Committee – Biosafety Cabinets, Animal Transfer Stations, and Clean Air Devices Policy (IBC-POL-18) lists requirements for the certification, use, and maintenance of these containment equipment.
 Biological Safety Cabinets must be certified when initially purchased and installed.
-Annual certification is required unless it is waived annually by OBS, which is considered on a case-by-case basis for low-risk activities.
+Annual certification is required unless it is waived annually by the Office of Biological Safety (OBS), which is considered on a case-by-case basis for low-risk activities.
 Waived BSCs must be certified every three years.
 Cabinets are labeled to indicate that they either were certified on a given date or that the equipment must not be used with infectious materials.
-[Adopted by the IBC, January 1993.
-See also IBC BSC Policy, UW–Madison Researchers’ Biosafety Manual and the BSL-3 Laboratory Design].

-Refer to the UW–Madison Researchers’ Biosafety Manual for information regarding the use of BSCs.
+Refer to the UW-Madison Manual For Biosafety Cabinets, Animal Transfer Stations, And Clean Air Devices for information regarding the types of containment equipment and their use.

 BSC Shut-Down Guide